-- Add bike racks using the inverted-U style in locations recommended by transportation planning professionals - Plan for and communicate the availability of showers on campus and the district office - Add bike lockers or other secure storage (possibly with an associated usage fee)
+- Add bike racks using the inverted-U style in locations recommended by transportation planning professionals - Plan for and communicate the availability of showers on campus and the District Office

+Add bike lockers or other secure storage (possibly with an associated usage fee)

 Approximately two years ago, Santiago Canyon added three bicycle racks on campus to the three existing ones.
-Since then, usage of the bike racks has been noted to have increased.
+Since then, usage of the bike racks has noticeably increased.

-In 2013, the District held a Ride to Work Day contest, to promote biking throughout both campuses and the District office.
+In 2013, the District held a Ride to Work Day contest, to promote biking throughout both campuses and the District Office.
 The District will continue promoting bicycle use by sponsoring annual Bike to Work Day events.